pastelgf/rootandsteel.github.io/conditions.md

 # Conditions

 When conditions decay, their duration (usually denoted as X) is decreased by 1.
 When condiitions are cleansed, their duration is immediately set to 0.
+Some conditions are stated to only last a single round.
+These conditions decay by the amount added by any effects that state this at the end of the round.

 # Negative Conditions